atlassian/react-beautiful-dnd/README.md

 }
 ```

 By using the approach you are able to make style changes to a `Droppable` when it is being dragged over, but you avoid re-rendering all of the children unnecessarily.
-Keep in mind that if you are using `React.PureComponent` that your component will [not respond to changes in the context](https://github.com/facebook/react/issues/2517).
+Keep in mind that if you are using `React.PureComponent` that your component will [not respond to changes in the context with the legacy context API](https://github.com/facebook/react/issues/2517).

 When moving into a new list, the visible `Draggables` will have their `render` function called directly even with this optimisation.
 This is because we need to move those `Draggables` out of the way.
 The `InnerList` optimisation will prevent the `Droppable` from calling `render` on the whole list from the top down.
 This optimisation will prevent the non-visible `Draggables` from having their render function called.